spack/spack-tutorial/tutorial_packaging.rst

 - options for building the software from source; and
 - build commands.

-This information is coded into a package and provides the flexibility needed for build portability and feature variability using Spack.
+We code this information into the package to provide the flexibility needed for build portability and feature variability using Spack.
 In other words, once we've specified a package's recipe, we can ask Spack to build that package on different systems and with different